fastify/fastify/docs/Guides/Migration-Guide-V4.md

 ## Codemods
 ### Fastify v4 Codemods

+To help with the upgrade, we’ve worked with the team at codemod.com to publish codemods that will automatically update your code to many of the new APIs and patterns in Fastify v4.
 Run the following codemods to automatically update your code for Fastify v4 migration:

 ```